 Bali’s unique heritage and culture were influenced by Hinduism from India.
 Bali’s landscape is dotted all over the island with Hindu temples called puras.
 The architecture and styles of these temples are unique to Bali.

-Bali is part of Indonesian archipelago and its eastern tip is located a couple of miles west of Java, another famous island in Indonesia.
+Bali is part of the Indonesian archipelago and its eastern tip is located a couple of miles west of Java, another famous island in Indonesia.

 When Hinduism came to Bali more than 2000 years ago, the Balinese created their own brand of Hinduism by blending it with the practices and rites of their animist past.
 They continue to practice their brand of Hinduism until the Majapahit Empire from the neighboring island of Java defeated the King of Bali.
 The Balinese people then gradually started to adopt the culture of the Javanese Hindus.

 When the neighboring island of Java was overwhelmed by the religion of Islam in the 14 century, the defeated Majapahit Empire took the last stand in Bali.
-The nobility from the Majapahit Empire sought refuge in Bali bringing with them rich culture of arts, dances and their form of Hinduism.
+The nobility from the Majapahit Empire sought refuge in Bali bringing with them a rich culture of arts, dances and their form of Hinduism.

 Bali remained independent with several kingdoms until the Dutch started colonizing them in 1840.
 Just like the British in India, Dutch employed the Divide and Rule tactics to pit one kingdom against another and eventually took control of most of Bali.
 The fiercely independent Balinese people fought against the Dutch to gain independence.